instantiations/pharo-to-vast/README.md

 ## Acknowledgments

-Pharo2VA was influenced by a subset of the [Pharo2VW](https://github.com/ObjectProfile/Pharo2VW) project.
+- Pharo2VA was influenced by a subset of the [Pharo2VW](https://github.com/ObjectProfile/Pharo2VW) project.
 There are parts which we even copied and adapted them like the AST literal Array converter .
 Other parts, we took them as inspiration.
+- Github repository layout was generated with [Ba-St Github-setup project](https://github.com/ba-st/GitHub-setup).
+- Thanks [Gabriel Cotelli](https://github.com/gcotelli) for the help on setting up Travis CI and Coveralls integration.

 ## Contributing